InuyashaLee/homework/README.md

-# This is an example for Academic Writing, Norms, and Ethics
+# This is the homework for Academic Writing, Norms, and Ethics